xmtp/XIPs/XIPs/xip-message-content-types.md

 }
 ```

 Authority ID identifies the entity that governs a suite of content types, their definitions and implementations. `xmtp.org` is one such organization.
 Authority ID SHOULD be unique and be widely recognized as belonging to the entity.
 DNS domains or ENS names can serve this purpose (e.g. `uniswap.eth`).
 The authority is responsible for providing a definition of the content type and its encoding parameters as well as the associated implementation.
+Any content type MUST have well defined parameters (or clearly state that no parameters are required/allowed), and any implementation MUST support all valid parameters for the content type.

 Type ID identifies particular type of content that can be handled by a specific implementation of its encoding/decoding rules.
 Content type version allows future evolution of the content type definition.